Zeal8bit/Zeal-8-bit-OS/README.md

 ## Syscalls

-The system relies on syscalls in order to perform requests between the user program and the kernel.
-Thus, this shall the way to perform operations on the hardware.
-The list of possible operations are listed in the table below.
+The system relies on syscalls to perform requests between the user program and the kernel.
+Thus, this shall be the way to perform operations on the hardware.
+The possible operations are listed in the table below.

 ### Syscall table